 On May 18, 2015, the Company's wholly-owned subsidiary, B.I.
 Incorporated ("BI") acquired 100% of the outstanding common stock of Soberlink, Inc. ("Soberlink") for cash consideration of \$24.4 million.
 Soberlink is a leading developer and distributor of mobile alcohol monitoring devices and services.
 The Company financed the acquisition of Soberlink with borrowings under its revolving credit facility.
-The allocation of the purchase price for this transaction has not yet been finalized.
-The primary areas of the preliminary purchase price allocations that are not yet finalized primarily relate to certain deferred tax assets and liabilities.
-The Company expects to continue to obtain information to assist it in determining the fair value of the net assets acquired at the acquisition date during the measurement period.
-During the measurement period, the Company has made \$0.7 million in aggregate retrospective adjustments to provisional amounts recognized at the acquisition date, that if known, would have affected the measurement of the amounts recognized at that date.
-These adjustments primarily relate to deferred tax asset adjustments resulting from the final pre-acquisition tax return filings of the acquired entity.
 Transaction costs incurred in connection with the acquisition were not significant and have been recorded in general and administrative expenses.

 As shown below, the Company recorded \$14.2 million of goodwill which is not deductible for tax purposes.
 The Company believes the acquisition of Soberlink provides strategic benefits and synergies with BI's existing electronic monitoring services.
 These factors contributed to the goodwill that was recorded upon consummation of the transaction.
 The goodwill and net assets are included in the GEO Care business segment.
-Revenues and earnings from Soberlink have been included in the consolidated results of the company from the date of acquisition through December 31, 2015 and were not significant.
-Intangible assets consist of technology with an estimated useful life of 8 years and a customer relationship with an estimated useful life of 20 years.
+Intangible assets consist of technology with an estimated useful life of 8 and a customer relationship with an estimated useful life of 20.
 The acquired contract in the acquisition of Soberlink is up for renewal on an annual basis.